EfstathiadesT2025/Instacart_Grocery_Basket_Data_Analysis_Python_Project/README.md

 in the variety of customers in their database along with their purchasing behaviors
 to further ensure Instacart targets the right customer profiles with the appropriate products.
 # Data Set
- A number of open-source data sets from Instacart is used
+ A number of open-source data sets from Instacart are used
  including a customer data set created for the purpose of this project
  The entire data set is basically comprised of the following information: